Nikkei rebound gathers pace on hints of U.S., euro zone action

-TOKYO Japan's Nikkei average .N225 rose on Thursday on speculation that euro zone leaders would take policy action to curb the spread of the region's debt crisis, with a softer yen lending additional support.
+TOKYO, June 7 Japan's Nikkei average rose on Thursday on speculation that euro zone leaders would take policy action to curb the spread of the region's debt crisis, with a softer yen lending additional support.

 The Nikkei advanced for the third day, gaining 1.2 percent to 8,639.72.
 The index is now well above its 14-day moving average of around 8,555 and is on track to snap a nine-week losing streak on Friday.